-Knee joint replacement involves replacing part or all of a knee joint that has been damaged or worn away with a prosthesis (new joint made of metal and plastic) to reduce pain and improve function.
+Knee joint replacement involves replacing part or all of a knee joint that has been damaged or worn away with a prosthesis - a new joint made of metal and plastic.

-Knee Replacements are most commonly carried out to treat advanced Osteoarthritis of the knee.
-This is when the cartilage in the knee becomes damaged and wears away, causing pain and limiting function.
+Knee joint replacements are most commonly carried out to treat advanced osteoarthritis of the knee.
+This is when the cartilage lining the joint becomes damaged and wears away, causing pain and limiting function.

-Your knee joint is made up of the ends of the thigh and shin bone.
-They are lined with cartilage which allows the bones to glide smoothly over each other.
-With osteoarthritis of the knee, the cartilage thins, and the bone underneath begins to thicken and lays down new bony spurs, called osteophytes.
+With osteoarthritis, the cartilage thins and the bone underneath begins to thicken laying down new bony spurs, called osteophytes.
 As arthritis progresses, the cartilage can wear away altogether and you get bone rubbing on bone.

-Arthritis knee pain can end up so severe that normal daily activities, eg walking and going down stairs become extremely painful and difficult.
+Arthritis pain can end up so severe that normal daily activities such as walking and going down stairs become extremely painful and difficult.
 The knee can even become deformed.
 When this happens, the best course of action is knee joint replacement.